-As scientist look for ways to rid the world of COVID-19, many are looking for new ways to test people for the coronavirus.
+As scientists look for ways to rid the world of COVID-19, many are looking for new ways to test people for the coronavirus.